kdeldycke/kevin-deldycke-blog/content/posts/heroic-journey-to-raid-5-data-recovery.md

        2       8       33        2      active sync   /dev/sdc1
        3       8       17        3      spare

-What this table told us ?
+What this table told us?

   * The array is up, but not running.
 One of its device (`sdc1`) was clean and active, but it's not enough to get a working RAID-5.